-The system is made of fairly efficient reverse cycle heat pump units which are interconnected by way of a water loop.
-Every unit offers specific air comfort requirements in the particular zone they are installed.
-During cold weather, the heat pumps transfer heat from a water loop through the unit’s specially designed refrigerant-to-water heat exchanger and then move it into the air.
+The system is made of efficient heat pump units which are interconnected via a loop which the water passes through.
+Every unit offers specific air comfort requirements in the particular zone they are installed in.

-In extreme weather conditions, when a lot more heat is necessary to warm up the building, units are operating in heating mode, hence heat is provided to every individual unit from the water of the loop.
-In case there isn’t enough heat in the loop water, an energy efficient fluid heater must be installed in the loop in order to assist the heating process.
+In extreme weather conditions, when a lot more heat is necessary to warm up the building, units are operating in a heating mode; hence, heat is provided to every individual unit from the water of the loop.
+In case there isn’t enough heat in the looped water, an energy-efficient fluid heater must be installed in the loop to assist the heating process.

 Types of Water Source Heat Pumps